crankery/merp/README.md

 - You can probably only populate the filter capacitors on one of your boards.
 Or none of them...
 They're optional.
 - All signals are passed through all interconnected power bus modules.
 - The Gate and CV lines of the Doepfer bus are connected, inclusive of module interconnects.
+-  The mounting holes are suitable for M3 bolts & standoffs.

 # BOM